 Nigeria, for instance, as at July 2017, officially produces about 2.2 million barrels of crude oil a day.
 These figures are merely official numbers, but what is rumored to be generated is said to be over 3 to 4 million barrels of crude oil a day.

-So many companies operate OFF-OPEC, and this is why their names never appear on the list of off-takers the NNPC releases every year, which are only meant to be companies that strictly operate with OPEC practices on behalf of the Nigerian government.
+Several companies operate on OFF-OPEC / PLR terms, and this is why their names never appear on the list of off-takers the NNPC releases every year, which are only meant to be companies that strictly operate with OPEC practices on behalf of the Nigerian government.

 How Do You Verify An OFF-OPEC Allocation In Nigeria

-Since OFF-OPEC allocations do not officially exist, taking a company’s ATS (Authority To Sell) letter to the NNPC tower in Abuja for a verification would either get you a straight denial or arrested.
-No official in the building will admit to any OFF-OPEC practices, but on your way out, some people may try to lure you to use another person “they claim” is a real seller, whose name isn’t even on the off-takers list published yearly by the NNPC.
+The NNPC does not give OFF-OPEC allocations, and so, taking a company’s ATS (Authority To Sell) letter to the NNPC tower in Abuja for a verification would either get you a straight denial or arrested.
+No official in the building will admit to any OFF-OPEC allocations because they really do not exist, but on your way out, some people may try to lure you to use a seller “they claim” is a real seller, whose name isn’t even on the off-takers list published yearly by the NNPC.
 They mostly do this in a bid to broker a crude oil transaction since they cannot officially own allocations or issue allocations to any of their family members.

-If you walk into the place flashing documents and demanding answers to questions, they’d tell you the only approved sellers are the published off-takers.
-But when you have an insider that recognizes you as someone they know, all the answers to your questions would be provided.
+If you walk into the NNPC flashing documents and demanding answers to questions, they’d tell you the only approved sellers are the published off-takers.

 Why Then Does The NNPC Deny Having Crude Oil Sellers With OFF-OPEC Allocations?

-As stated earlier, OFF-OPEC allocations do not officially exist.
-OPEC constantly sends spies to try to identify wrong practices done by its member countries in a bid to impose heavy sanctions on those found wanting.
-As a result, every official both at the NNPC towers and the Bonny terminal are always on the alert, and would deny any knowledge of a seller with an OFF-OPEC allocation.
+As stated earlier, OFF-OPEC allocations do not exist.
+The NNPC doesn’t simply give OFF-OPEC allocations.
+Another thing is OPEC constantly sends spies to try to identify wrong practices done by its member countries in a bid to impose heavy sanctions on those found wanting.
+As a result, every official at the NNPC towers are always on the alert and would deny any knowledge of any OFF-OPEC allocations, because they really do not exist.